MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/monitor-call-quality-qos.md

 ## Monitor and troubleshoot call quality
-You'll use [per-user call analytics and Call Quality Dashboard](difference-between-call-analytics-and-call-quality-dashboard.md) to find and troubleshoot call-quality problems that come up during ongoing operation.
+You'll use per-user call analytics and Call Quality Dashboard to find and troubleshoot call-quality problems that come up during ongoing operation.

- - **Per-user call analytics** shows detailed information about the devices, networks, and connectivity related to  ***specific calls and meetings*** for each user in Teams or Skype for Business.
-Use this information to troubleshoot call quality and connection problems in a specific call.
-To learn more, read [Set up Call Analytics](set-up-call-analytics.md) and [Use Call Analytics to troubleshoot poor call quality](use-call-analytics-to-troubleshoot-poor-call-quality.md).
+ - **Per-user call analytics** shows detailed information about the devices, networks, and connectivity related to  ***specific calls and meetings*** for each user in Teams.
+The Teams admin and helpdesk agents will use this information to troubleshoot call quality and connection problems in a specific call.
+To learn more, read [Set up per-user call analytics](set-up-call-analytics.md) and [Use Call Analytics to troubleshoot poor call quality](use-call-analytics-to-troubleshoot-poor-call-quality.md).
  - **Call Quality Dashboard (CQD)** gives you a ***network-wide view*** of call quality across your organization.
 Use CQD information to help you identify and fix problems.
 To learn more, read [Turning on and using Call Quality Dashboard](turning-on-and-using-call-quality-dashboard.md).

 ## Related Topics